Chapter 19 – Erica's Gift

 "Five of those ships are on the way to Quirni as we speak, beyond the means for Marril or Sirrus to stop them.
 With these ships, Quirni will not fall victim to quarantine.
 Claimant Kinsley has used her vast wealth on Marril to help us all and bought the means for Quirni to stop relying on the MSDD and SSDD for supplies.
 She has also given us the means to defend our planet."
 He looked directly at Erica again.
 "Claimant, your generosity is recognized by your SDD.
 We respectfully serve you."
 He raised his hand to his forehead in a salute and held it.
 Every other agent, James included, saluted her as well.
 Even Commander Powell saluted her.

 Erica stared back at them.
 She drew a long breath to hold off the nervousness in her chest.
-She glanced around for some idea how to respond.
-Her eyes caught Byrne's and she saw his were narrowed, thinking, maybe even angry.
+She glanced around for some idea of how to respond.
+Her eyes caught Byrne's and she saw his were narrowed, thinking, angry.
 He didn't smile, quite the opposite.

 The SDD held the salute for several incredibly long moments then every hand snapped away from their faces and to their sides.
 They stood there at attention seeming to expect some response.